Brownster/amazon-connect-custom-ccp/README.md

 ## Introduction

 `amazon-connect-custom-ccp` provides a way to build a custom ccp dashboard for your Amazon Connect contact center.
+The UI now uses Material-UI for a modern look and feel.
 These instructions focus on how to use the software to create a ccp dashboard.
 This dashboard will display:

 - A banner to indicate if a call is priority.
 This is set by a field in the API response when an agent connects to a call.
 - A section with the queue name, broker code and account name.
 This can be changed to suit the needs of your project